 General Weaver also issued the following orders to the tank battalions around this time: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

 On January 28, the tank battalions were given the job of guarding the beaches so that the Japanese couldn’t land troops.
-The 194th guarded the coastline against Limay to Cabcaban.
+The 194th guarded the coastline against Japanese landings from Limay to Cabcaban.
 During the day, the tanks hid under the jungle canopy.
 At night they were pulled out onto the beaches.
 The battalion’s half-tracks had the job of patrolling the roads.
 At all times, the tanks were in contact with on-shore and off-shore patrols.
 The Japanese later admitted that the tanks guarding the beaches prevented them from attempting landings.
 It was also while doing this duty that the tankers noticed that the Japanese Zeros went after the PT boats as they made their way along the coast and made arrangements with the PTs to be at a certain point one morning.
 When the Zeros appeared, the tanks, half-tracks, and PT boats coordinated their fire and shot nine of the twelve Zeros before the Japanese broke off the attack.

 Having brought in combat harden troops from Singapore, the Japanese launched a major offensive on April 3 supported by planes and artillery.
 A large force of Japanese troops came over Mt.
 Samat and descended down the south face of the volcano.
 This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.
 The tanks were sent to various sectors in an attempt to stop the advance.
-On the 6th, four tanks were sent to support the 45th Philippine Infantry, Philippine Scouts.
-One tank was knocked out from anti-tank fire at the junctions of Trails 6 & 8, and the other tanks withdrew.
+On the 6, four tanks were sent to support the 45th Philippine Infantry, Philippine Scouts.
+One tank was knocked out from anti-tank fire at the junctions of Trails 6 and 8, and the other tanks withdrew.
 A counter-attack was launched – on April 7 – by the 57th Infantry, Philippine Scouts which was supported by tanks.
 Its objective was to restore the line, but Japanese infiltrators prevented this from happening.
 During this action, one tank was knocked out but the remaining tanks successfully withdrew.
 C Company, 194th, was attached to the 192nd and had only seven tanks left.

 On April 10, the Japanese arrived and ordered the Prisoners of War onto the road.
 They quickly stripped the POWs of their watches, pens, and sunglasses.
 The POWs were taken to a trail and found that walking on the gravel trail was difficult.
 They immediately witnessed “Japanese Discipline” toward their own troops.
 The Japanese apparently were marching for hours, and when a man fell, he was kicked in his stomach and hit in the head with a rifle butt.
 If he still did not get up, the Japanese determined that the man was exhausted and left him alone.